 19:00 ‘Flaming Hearts’ cocktail hour, Desert Hearts disco and queer ‘pin up’ badgemaking with artist Alex Michon

-20:30 Film introduction by Clara Bradbury-Rance
+20:30 Film introduction by Lillian Crawford

 20:45 Screening of Desert Hearts